-Prerequisites: IT 182 (B- grade or higher) and IT 183; must be taken the same semester as IT 186
+Prerequisites: IT 182 (B- grade or higher)

 This course prepares students to support Microsoft Windows Professional in a standalone and network environment.
 It covers planning, implementation, and support of the OS.
-This course also prepares students to take the Microsoft Exam: Installing, Configuring, and Administering Microsoft Windows XP Professional.
-This is one of the Core requirements for the Microsoft Certified Network Administrator (MCSA) certification.
-This course is for IT Support Certificate and Network Management majors only or those with program director approval.
+In addition, students will install and configure Microsoft Windows Server Operating Systems to provide file, print, web, and terminal services.
+This course also prepares students to take the Microsoft Exam: Installing, Configuring, and Administering Microsoft Windows XP Professional and to take the Microsoft Exam: Installing, Configuring, and Administering Microsoft Windows 2000 Server.
+These are some of the Core requirements for the Microsoft Certified Network Administrator (MCSA).
+This course is for IT Support Certificate students or those with IT Director approval.